hashicorp/terraform-provider-google/.github/CONTRIBUTING.md

 ```
 TF_LOG=TRACE make testacc TEST=./google TESTARGS='-sweep=us-central1 -sweep-run=<sweeper-name-here>' > output.log
 ```

+## Linting

+`make lint` will run linting checks against the code.
+This requires the [`golangci-lint`](https://github.com/golangci/golangci-lint) binary on your system.
+Refer to that documentation for the appropriate installation method for your operating system.

 ## Instructing terraform to use a local copy of the provider